 Hotlines for Couples

 When a relationship starts to feel strained or unstable, seeking help is a powerful step toward healing.
-Whether you’re facing ongoing conflict, emotional distance or an immediate crisis, support is available.
-While traditional marriage counseling can be effective, many people in distress are looking for immediate resources, crisis intervention or guidance on where to turn next.
+Whether you’re facing ongoing conflict, emotional distance or a hard moment that feels urgent, support is available.
+While traditional marriage counseling can be effective, many people are looking for immediate resources or guidance on where to turn next.

 This page offers guidance on how to recognize serious relationship stress, how to access help (both free and paid) and how to get connected to qualified, trustworthy professionals who can help.

-The Mental Health Hotline is here to help individuals in crisis, including those impacted by relationship distress, emotional abuse or mental health challenges within the partnership.
+The Mental Health Hotline can help if relationship distress is affecting your mental health, including situations involving emotional abuse or mental health challenges within the partnership.
 We don’t provide couples counseling, but we can connect you with trusted local resources and support.
+You can call 866-903-3787 anytime.

 Signs Your Relationship May Need Help